rnielikki/fakeos/README.md

-# NOTE: THIS PROJECT WILL BE GO THROUGH REFACTORING.
+# NOTE: THIS PROJECT WILL GO THROUGH REFACTORING.
 -- Please wait.
 Pull requests may not be accepted until refactoring is done. --

 ## What is this?